 Irgruuk had started out his new life in Degrasjao in the arena.
 He had plenty of scars to prove that, but he had also become a champion there, and from there he had moved to the Imperial Army, and now he was here.
 This was his reward.

 He ate his stag raw without cooking it, for his kind was used to eating as such.
 Nevertheless, he would need to find some way to make fire at some point, preferably sooner than later.
 As an adult ogre, he had some protection against the cold, but that did not mean he liked a descending chill, and he did not know how cold it would get here in the evenings.
-Plus, he liked the taste of cooked food anyway.
+Besides, he liked the taste of cooked food anyway.
 He had grown accustomed to it.

 He finished his meal and laid back upon forest earth with his hands behind his round, bald, broad head.
 Tomorrow was a new day, and with new days brought new dangers and rewards.